Network Software Protocols

 To ensure safe working conditions, it is imperative to follow specific guidelines.
 First and foremost, before working on electrical panels, always make sure to de-energize the panel by switching off the main breaker.
 This step eliminates the risk of electric shock caused by accidental contact with live wires.
 Additionally, it is crucial to wear personal protective equipment (PPE), including insulated gloves, safety goggles, and flame-resistant clothing, to safeguard against potential hazards.

-See also TCP/IP Protocol Suite in Network Software
+See also Network Software Design Principles

 When inspecting or servicing electrical panels, use appropriate tools and equipment.
 Insulated screwdrivers, pliers, and voltage testers specifically designed for electrical work should be utilized.
 Avoid using tools with metal handles or wearing jewelry that could conduct electricity.